Mark Benton: Career

-On 21 August 2016, Benton played Bottom in A Midsummer Night's Dream (Mendelssohn) in the BBC prom 48.
-Benton appeared as a bartender in the December 2016 Christmas Special of British Sitcom Outnumbered.
+On 21 August 2016, Benton played Bottom in A Midsummer Night's Dream in the BBC prom 48 festival.
+Benton appeared as a bartender in the December 2016 Christmas special of British sitcom Outnumbered.

-In 2017, he played Dennis Feldman in the ITV drama, The Halcyon.
+In 2017, he played Dennis Feldman in the ITV drama The Halcyon.

-As of February 2018, Benton is currently starring as Frank Hathaway, alongside actress Jo Joyner in the new BBC daytime comedy drama Shakespeare & Hathaway: Private Investigators.
+Since February 2018, Benton has appeared as Frank Hathaway, alongside actress Jo Joyner as Luella Shakespeare, in the new BBC daytime comedy drama Shakespeare & Hathaway: Private Investigators.

-Benton played the role of Eddie Rowbotham in episode 2 of the 20th season of Midsomer Murders ("Death of the Small Coppers").
+Benton played the role of Eddie Rowbotham in episode 2 of the 20th series of Midsomer Murders ("Death of the Small Coppers").

-Strictly Come Dancing
+Strictly Come Dancing and Celebrity Weakest Link

 In September 2013, Benton became one of the contestants in the eleventh series of the BBC One show Strictly Come Dancing, where he was partnered with world dancing champion Iveta Lukosiute.
 The couple left the show on week 10 after losing the public vote.
 Mark Benton has been in the most consecutive dance-offs in Strictly history with the number of 4 weeks in a row.
-He got eliminated on the 4th dance-off.
+He was eliminated in the 4th dance-off.

+On March 2, 2024, Benton competed against other contestants on general knowledge skills during the Celebrity Weakest Link game show ending up winning the contest and receiving £9,400 for his charity, the Heavy Metal Truants cycling charity group that raises money for the children's charities including Nordoff & Robbins, Childline, Teenage Cancer Trust, and Save The Children.